0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

 `VengefulSLList extends SLList` means VengefulSLList "is-an" SLList, and inherits all of SLList's members:

-- Variables, methods nested classes
+- Variables, methods nested classes(**A subclass does inherit the private members of its parent class but can't access them.**)
 - Not constructors Subclass constructors must invoke superclass constructor first.
 The `super` keyword can be used to invoke overridden superclass methods and constructors.

 Invocation of overridden methods follows two simple rules:

-- Compiler plays it safe and only allows us to do things according to the static type.
+- Compiler plays it safe and only allows us to do things according to the **static type**.
 - For overridden methods (*not overloaded methods*), the actual method invoked is based on the dynamic type of the invoking expression
 - Can use casting to overrule compiler type checking.